Welcome to my office alias my room at my parent’s house in Germany.

 Focus on your cash flow, not on impressing people.

-And even if your cash flow is high, you should not overpay for anything.
+Even if your cash flow is high, you should not overpay for anything.

 Sometimes, when founders succeed beyond their initial expectations, they tend to become less frugal and stop getting the most value for their purchases.